Vaginal Cancer Treatment (PDQ®)–Patient Version

 - PET scan (positron emission tomography scan): A procedure to find malignant tumor cells in the body.
 A small amount of radioactive glucose (sugar) is injected into a vein.
 The PET scanner rotates around the body and makes a picture of where glucose is being used in the body.
 Malignant tumor cells show up brighter in the picture because they are more active and take up more glucose than normal cells do.

-- Proctoscopy : A procedure to look inside the rectum to check for abnormal areas.
-A proctoscope is inserted through the rectum.
-A proctoscope is a thin, tube-like instrument with a light and a lens for viewing.
-It may also have a tool to remove tissue to be checked under a microscope for signs of disease.
+- Proctoscopy: A procedure to look inside the rectum and anus to check for abnormal areas, using a proctoscope.
+A proctoscope is a thin, tube-like instrument with a light and a lens for viewing the inside of the rectum and anus.
+It may also have a tool to remove tissue samples, which are checked under a microscope for signs of cancer.

 There are three ways that cancer spreads in the body.